flowground/amazonaws-com-route-53-resolver-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DisassociateResolverRule
-### <p>Removes the association between a specified resolver rule and a specified VPC.</p> <important> <p>If you disassociate a resolver rule from a VPC, Resolver stops forwarding DNS queries for the domain name that you specified in the resolver rule. </p> </important>
+<blockquote><p>Removes the association between a specified resolver rule and a specified VPC.</p> <important> <p>If you disassociate a resolver rule from a VPC, Resolver stops forwarding DNS queries for the domain name that you specified in the resolver rule. </p> </important></blockquote>

 #### Input Parameters
 * `Action` - _required_